openvinotoolkit/training_extensions/models/instance_segmentation/model_templates/custom-instance-segmentation/readme.md

 # Custom Instance Segmentation

 Custom instance segmentation models are lightweight models that have been pre-trained on MS COCO instance segmentation dataset.
-It is assumed that these pre-trained models will used as starting points in order to train specific instance segmentation models (e.g. for 'cat' and 'dog' segmentation).
+It is assumed that these pre-trained models will be used as starting points in order to train specific instance segmentation models (e.g. for 'cat' and 'dog' segmentation).

 *NOTE* There was no goal to train top-scoring lightweight 80 class (MS COCO classes) detectors here, but rather provide pre-trained checkpoints and good training configs for further fine-tuning on a target dataset.